-The purpose of this blog is to provide information on best practices & discuss practical and feasible architectural solutions specially for web-oriented systems.
+The purpose of this blog is to provide information on best practices & discuss practical and feasible architectural solutions specially for digital architecture.
 Also, there will be information about emerging technologies.
 Feel free to ask any questions or share your comments.

 Thursday, June 2, 2011